 In 2003 and 2004, Northern Indiana Public Service Company, Brown, Inc., Ddalt Corp., and Bulk Transport, the companies determined to be responsible for the contamination, agreed to provide municipal water to about 270 homes in and near the Town of Pines.
 About 70 more homes received bottled water pending the results of an investigation.
 The results are summarized in a 2010 document called a remedial investigation report.

 If you have a question or would like to be added to our postal or email lists, please use this form.

-EPA and IDEM will begin their review of a new version of the feasibility study when the companies complete it later this month.
-It will include several possible groundwater cleanup options.
-When it is approved, EPA will propose an option and present it to the public for review and comment.
-EPA hopes a final cleanup decision will be made by early 2015 after all of the public comments are considered.
+In July 2014, EPA received a fourth draft of the feasibility study which includes several possible groundwater cleanup options.
+EPA cannot approve this study until it includes the final results from the supplemental soil characterization.
+When the study is approved, EPA will propose a cleanup plan and present it to the public for review and comment.
+EPA hopes a final cleanup decision can be made by late 2015 after public comments are considered.